kadojs/kado/doc/guide/BuildAdminPanel.md

 ```

 The above code is for creating an index and in that we use return to get our
 request and response.
-Then using `if(!req.session.get(‘staff’)) {` when we
+Then using `if(!req.session.get(‘staff’)) {` we can send
+the user to an error page saying they are not logged in successfully get the
-successfully get the session we will return and render a response
+session we will return and render a response
 `(‘admin/error’, { error: ‘Must be logged in’ })`.
 On the last two lines the
 `pageTitle` is set and we render the page using `res.render(‘admin/home’)`.